samuel-deng/math4ml_su25/syllabus.md

     - First three office hours (5/29, 6/3, 6/5) will have different location (see [Calendar]({{ site.baseurl }}{% link calendar.md %}) for updates).
     - Please come to my (Sam's) office hours once, if only to introduce yourself!
     - If you can't make my office hours at any time this semester, I'll be happy to schedule a time to meet through email.
-  - Keir: Mondays 1pm - 2pm ET; Wednesdays 1pm - 2pm ET.
-Location TBD.
+  - Keir: Wednesdays 1pm - 2pm ET; Fridays 1pm - 2pm ET in CSB 453.

 ## Prerequisites